Paris Bible

 Up to the beginning of the 13th century there was no single structure for the order of the biblical books, and it was often presented in 4 volumes.
-The Paris Bible was unique for its time, it was a pandect (complete single volume) with a uniform order, which is similar to the order of the modern Bible used today.
+The Paris Bible was unique for its time; it was a pandect (complete single volume) with a uniform order, which is similar to the order of the modern Bible used today.
 Between 1230 and 1280 AD this bible was copied more frequently and spread more widely across Europe than any other copy of the Bible.

+Many Paris Bibles were produced as small pocket bibles.

 Common characteristics

 Paris Bible is the name given to bibles produced by scribes mainly in Paris and areas of Northern France although examples are believed to have originated in England and Italy.
-However, scholars caution that the term is used too broadly as it is often confused with the ‘pocket bible’ which is applied to bibles produced from the 12th century onwards.
+However, scholars caution that the term is used too broadly as it is often confused with the 'pocket bible' which is applied to bibles produced from the 12th century onwards.
 These were small enough to be carried in a saddle or travelling bag or indeed a pocket.
-Whilst the Paris Bible often shared this characteristic, the pocket bibles did not conform to the other features commonly present in the Paris Bible which was also produced in larger sizes, which marks it as not interchangeable with the term pocket bible.

-However, this bible was different to its counterparts as it was often smaller than bibles used previously, making it easier to hold and carry, this led to it also being known as the portable bible.
-Moreover, being contained in a single volume was an innovation.

 Scholars apply the term to bibles which possess a number of common characteristics.
-Each pandect contained the apocryphal books, 64 prologues mostly based on the commentaries of Jerome and an index of the interpretations of Hebrew names (IHN).
+Each pandect contained the Deuterocanonical books (though not the apocryphal Epistle to the Laodiceans or the Fourth Book of Esdras), 64 prologues mostly based on the commentaries of Jerome and most have an index of the interpretations of Hebrew names (IHN).
 Whilst the thirteenth century bibles were divided into chapters, they were yet to include numbered verses.
-Each bible was arranged in the following style: